-I have collected Vintage Christmas ornaments for years.
 I love vintage ornaments, especially the ones from Shiny Brite.
 Today I am sharing where you can find these ornaments too.

 I use my vintage glass ornaments in a lot of different ways.
-You might recall this table that I set a week ago for the holidays.
-So many of you commented on the vintage ornaments on the cake stands!
+I created this Silver and Gold table last year for the holidays and so many of you commented on the vintage ornaments on the cake stands!

 Most of the vintage ornaments I have collected are in traditional Christmas colors.
 I love that there are hundreds of designs of these vintage ornaments and the ornaments come in all shapes and sizes.